 2006First of all, it's my first post in this forum so I would like to say hi to everyone!

 I would like to write about someone who lost a fortune in short period of time.
-My problem is with word soon.
-In my opinion it doesn't sound good in past sentence.
-What about that: I know a guy who lost 1 000 000 Euro in two weeks - a fool and his money were parted.
+My problem is with the word "soon".
+In my opinion it doesn't sound good in a sentence about the past.
+What about that: That's not true.

 I know a guy who lost 1,000,000 Euros in two weeks - a fool and his money (are)(were) soon parted.